(self-initiated, timeline: after-work hours)

 Joshua does laundry every weekend morning.
 As he grabs his laundry basket to head over to the laundromat on his block, he grabs nothing but his keys and phone.
 Once there, he checks his phone to see which machines are available or about to be done.
 He loads his clothes into one of them and pays through his phone which now remembers all the machines and their timers allowing him to go back to his apartment and eat breakfast before he needs to head back to put his clothes in a dryer.

-At the same time, in this project I wanted to explore some (not total) use of neumorphism.
+At the same time, in this project I wanted to explore some use of neumorphism.
 While the style can be attractive, its downfalls in usability are obvious.
 Being able to pair it with flat minimalism and still come up with a product that allows for some spatial reading was the goal.
 To this extent, I'd argue that neumorphism does merit to be revived further, perhaps just with enough precautions to keep up with WAI's standards, to make beautiful interfaces accessible to all.